 - Giving them the opportunity to make representations in writing.

-If, having considered any representations received, the Monitoring Officer is satisfied that vexatious complaints have been made, they will inform the person of this, and that any or some of the following actions may be applied:
+If, having considered any representations received, the Monitoring Officer is satisfied that unreasonable or vexatious behaviour has been substantiated, they will inform the person of this, and that any or some of the following actions may be applied:

 - Their use of the Council’s complaints system will be limited to a single point of contact,